 Transcript: We have girls that worry that they have lots of body hair, maybe too much.
 That has a medical term, its called hirsutism.
 We define it as chin, chest for girls, heavy on the lower back, not just hair underarms or underwear area, but really sensitive if it’s here.
 We don’t worry about the mustache, every girl can get that and it is not part of the label.

-What do you do when you have too much hair as a girl and its on your chin/chest?
-You can 1.
-Get to your doctor and figure out what is going on that’s causing that hair.
-And there’s also medical solutions for that as well.
+What do you do when you have too much hair as a girl and it’s on your chin/chest?
+You can get to your doctor and figure out what is going on that’s causing that hair.
+And there are also medical solutions for that as well.
 If your doctor is unfamiliar with that, then an endocrinologist can help put that into context and help fix the underlying hormonal challenge that is creating it in the first place.
-You can also do other things like waxing, electrolysis, laser, bleaching if it’s fine hair here and you don’t necessarily shave or wax or do the other methodologies.
+You can also do other things like waxing, electrolysis, laser, bleaching. if it’s fine hair here and you don’t necessarily shave or wax or do the other methodologies.

 Video #4: Brazilian Waxing Can Lead to Labia Dissatisfaction

 Transcript: Just like guys worry about size, so can girls in funny places.
 One of those places is labia.
 Were getting lots of questions about lips of vaginas being too this and too that because with all the Brazilian waxing and shaving, you can see them.
 Those lips are there protectively for a purpose.
 When you remove the hair, they look more prominent.

 That Brazilian look has consequences.
 One can be folliculitis, which means little pimply bums where the hair follicles were.
 It can be treated with acne medicine.
 You can treat it there.
 We also have a problem with porn where they’re airbrushed out.
 So normal dangly labia where it is supposed to be is no longer there.